kdagkoglou/JStraining/documents/assure/15-maintenance.md

 Express.js and middleware modules update infrequently and rarely cause compatibility problems.

+`multer` and `jimp` have changed APIs a few times but code changes are usually minimal.

 `mongodb` is updated every few months and new major versions can change the API.
-Warnings are usually output to the log, but significant changes can be necessary.
-These should not be ignored, since they are often introduced by updates to MongoDB itself.
+Warnings are usually output to the log, but significant changes may be necessary. **These should not be ignored!...** they are often introduced by updates to MongoDB itself.

-`multer` and `jimp` have changed APIs a few times but code changes are usually minimal.

 `aws-sdk` updates occur almost daily but the API remains consistent.